Basic Quantum Algorithms: Economical circuit of Deutsch's algorithm

 \subsection{Consulting the oracle}

 In the non-economical circuit, if the input to the first qubit of $U_f$ is $\ket{x}$, $U_f$ returns $f(x)$ when we perform a measurement of the second qubit.
 In the economical circuit, we obtain $f(x)$ in the classical sense using the circuit Indeed, the steps of this circuit are To calculate the last step, we use that $f(x)$ is either 0 or 1 for a fixed $x$.
-Firstly, we suppose that $f(x)=0$, then $I\otimes H$ is applied to $\ket{x}\ket{+}$ resulting in $\ket{x}\ket{f(x)}$, and secondly, we suppose that $f(x)=1$, then $I\otimes H$ is applied to $\ket{x}\ket{-}$ resulting in $\ket{x}\ket{f(x)}$.
+First, suppose that $f(x)=0$; then $I\otimes H$ is applied to $\ket{x}\ket{+}$, resulting in $\ket{x}\ket{f(x)}$.
+Second, suppose that $f(x)=1$; then $I\otimes H$ is applied to $\ket{x}\ket{-}$, resulting in $\ket{x}\ket{f(x)}$.
 After measuring the second qubit in the computational basis, we obtain $f(x)$ with probability 1.